 Pursuant to the October 2012 Agreement described more completely in Note 8, Convertible Promissory Notes and Other Notes Payable, Platinum's exchange rights in the Series A Preferred were modified such that Platinum now has the right and option to exchange the 500,000 restricted shares of our Series A Preferred that it holds for (i) a total of 750,000 restricted shares of our common stock, and (ii) a five-year warrant to purchase 350,000 restricted shares of our common stock, originally at an exercise price of \$30.00 per share (Series A Exchange Warrant).
 The Series A Exchange Warrant, when issued, will have the same features, including exercise price and anti-dilution provisions as the Exchange Warrant and the Investment Warrants issued to Platinum between October 2012 and July 2013 (collectively, the Platinum Warrants) and accordingly, has been treated as a component of Warrant Liability in our Consolidated Balance Sheets since the effective date of the October 2012 Agreement.
-Effective on May 24, 2013, we entered into an Amendment and Waiver Agreement (the Amendment and Waiver) with Platinum pursuant to which we agreed to reduce the exercise price of the Platinum Warrants and the Series A Exchange Warrant from \$30.00 per share to \$10.00 per share in consideration for Platinum's agreement to waive certain of its rights under the anti-dilution provisions of the Platinum Warrants and the Series A Exchange Warrant.
-See the section entitled Modification of Platinum Warrants, later in this note, for a more complete description of the Amendment and Waiver.
+Effective on May 24, 2013, we entered into an Amendment and Waiver Agreement (the Amendment and Waiver) with Platinum pursuant to which we agreed to reduce the exercise price of the Platinum Warrants and the Series A Exchange Warrant.
+See the section entitled Modification of Platinum's agreement to waive certain of its rights under the anti-dilution provisions of the Platinum Warrants, later in this note, for a more complete description of the Amendment and Waiver.